osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 ### STEP 1: CREATE SCRUM ARTIFACT 1: PRIORTISED PRODUCT/PROJECT BACKLOG

-This product backlog was made by product owner and contains user stories and point of view statements for each of the identified stakeholders.
+This product backlog was made by product owner and contains user stories for each of the identified stakeholders.

 #### 4.1.1  Stakeholder 1: Customer Product Backlog